Silver Sun

-Silver Sun are a British power pop band, who formed in 1995 in Camden, London.
+Silver Sun are an English power pop band, who formed in 1995 in Camden, London.
 They released their self-titled debut album in 1997, and after two major label releases that saw moderate success, the band released two further albums independently.
 Their sound is a combination of harder-edged alternative rock and classic power pop, with an emphasis on multi-layered vocal harmonies.

 Career

 They were initially called Sun..! and released their first EP under that name.
 They were forced to alter the name soon afterwards, and chose 'Silver' after the Beatles' original name, the Silver Beetles; also the Beatles song "It's All Too Much" from "Yellow Submarine" has a line "Set me on a silver sun, for I know that I'm free".
 The single "Lava" was their first under the new name.
 Groups such as Super Furry Animals also wrote music in a similar style at the time, although there are also notable parallels with US bands such as Jellyfish and the earlier output of Weezer.

 Their eponymous debut album was released in 1997, and was characterised by prominent vocal harmonies and energetic choruses.
 It was also the first album to be co-produced by Nigel Godrich, who went on to produce for Radiohead and Paul McCartney.
 The song "Golden Skin" was featured on the soundtrack of the 1990s British comedy film Shooting Fish.

 The band toured extensively during 1997 and 1998, headlining and supporting Sleeper, James, Gene, Mansun and Ash.
 They also played Glastonbury, Reading, Lowlands and the V Festivals in 1997.

 The band's second album Neo Wave was released the following year and was produced by Al Clay.
 It contained their biggest hit "Too Much, Too Little, Too Late", a cover of the Johnny Mathis ballad which the band originally recorded for fun during a B-side recording session.
 The EP release also contained a version of Rush's "Xanadu" which the band condensed into a four-minute pop song, as well as a cover of My Bloody Valentine's "You Made Me Realise".

 In 1999, the band were dropped by Polydor Records and spent some time out pursuing other projects.
 Richard Buckton wrote tracks with producer Pete Woodroffe for Spice Girl Melanie C amongst others.
 Paul Smith took time out to gain a degree in sound technology.
 Richard Sayce formed the group Malibu with wife George, and James Broad continued writing further Silver Sun material.